sierra-moxon/Translator_component_toolkit/README.md

 ### Install Requirements

 To install TCT as a python library, you can install the library using `pip install TCT` from the command line.
-The current released version is TCT.0.1.2.
 This the recommended approach for installation.

 #### Development Installation